bitcoin/bitcoin/src/test/README.md

 ### Logging and debugging in unit tests

-`ctest --test-dir build` will write to a log file `build/Testing/Temporary/LastTest.log`.
-You can additionaly use the `--output-on-failure` option to display logs of the failed tests automatically on failure.
+`ctest --test-dir build` will write to the log file `build/Testing/Temporary/LastTest.log`.
+You can additionally use the `--output-on-failure` option to display logs of the failed tests automatically on failure.
 For running individual tests verbosely, refer to the section [above](#running-individual-tests).